openspur/yp-spur/doc/Manpage.misc.md

 ### Description

-Get current value of analog/digital converter.
+Get the current value of analog/digital converter.
 Note that `num=15` is reserved for digital IO value.

 * **num**: port id of the a/d port